iced-rs/iced/README.md

 [the release list]: https://github.com/iced-rs/iced/releases

-The majority of documentation currently follows the master branch, it may be suggested to use git referenced dependency in your Cargo.toml file.
+As the majority of the documentation follows the development branch, the latest revision of iced should be used for maximal compatibility.

 ```toml
 [dependencies.iced]